zmalone/chef-web-docs/source/learn-the-basics/ubuntu/configure-a-package-and-service/3/_index.md

 end
 ```

-[LINUX] Versions of Ubuntu prior to 14.04 use <code class="file-path">/var/www/index.html</code> as the default home page, so adjust your recipe accordingly if you're using your own machine.
+[LINUX] Versions of Ubuntu prior to 14.04 use <code class="file-path">/var/www/index.html</code> as the default home page, so adjust your recipe accordingly if your version of Ubuntu is prior to 14.04.

 Now apply it.